 Dinner money must be paid in advance, either weekly or half-termly; payments should be made via the SchoolMoney system.

 Free school meals are available for children whose parents are on income support or job seekers allowance.
 Information and application forms can be obtained from the school secretary who will treat every case in confidence and will be happy to help with the application if required.
 We strongly urge every eligible family to take up this entitlement even if their children have packed lunches.
 Children may bring packed lunches in closed containers marked with their names.
-Fizzy drinks, sweets or chocolates are not allowed and healthy options are encouraged.
+Drinks other than water, sweets or chocolates are not allowed and healthy options are encouraged.
 Two weeks notice must be given when changing from school meals to packed lunches and vice versa.

 During the morning break the children are supervised by a minimum of two adults, one of whom will be a teacher.
 An additional member of staff is on duty to offer first aid.
 Unless it is exceptionally cold or raining, the children will be outside during break time.
 Lunchtime supervision is managed by midday supervisors.